Emyr Huws: Ipswich Town

 On 31 January 2017, Huws joined Championship side Ipswich Town on loan until the end of the 2016–17 season.
 He scored his first Ipswich goal during an away match against Aston Villa on 11 February 2017.
 He made 18 appearances during his loan spell at Portman Road, scoring 3 goals.
 In July 2017, Huws completed a permanent transfer to Ipswich, signing a four-year deal for an undisclosed fee.

 He suffered from injury during his full season at Portman Road.
-After missing the start of the 2017–18 season due to an achilies injury he picked up during pre-season, he only managed to make 5 appearances before suffering a cartilage tear in his knee during a 2–0 defeat to Middlesbrough on 9 December 2017, ruling him out for the remainder of the season.
+After missing the start of the 2017–18 season due to an Achilles injury he picked up during pre-season, he only managed to make 5 appearances before suffering a cartilage tear in his knee during a 2–0 defeat to Middlesbrough on 9 December 2017, ruling him out for the remainder of the season.

 Huws remained on the sidelines for the entire 2018–19 season, due to a reoccurring problem with the knee injury he suffered in December 2017.
 He featured infrequently for Ipswich's under-23 side whilst undergoing rehabilitation.
 He only featured in a single matchday squad during the season, being named on the bench, in a 1–0 win over Rotherham United at Portman Road on 12 January 2019, but did not make an appearance.

 Huws made his first return to competitive first-team football since December 2017 on the opening day of the 2019–20 season, coming on as a 79th-minute substitute in a 1–0 win against Burton Albion at the Pirelli Stadium.
 He scored his first goal following his return to the first-team on 8 October 2019, opening the scoring in a 4–0 home win over Gillingham in a group stage match of the EFL Trophy.

 He was in and out of the team during the early part of the 2020–21 season.
 On 15 December 2020, Huws scored the winner in a 2–1 home win over Burton Albion, his first league goal since signing permanently for Ipswich in 2017.
 On 10 May 2021, Ipswich announced that Huws would be released following the end of his contract.

 Colchester United

 On 15 January 2022, Huws joined EFL League Two side Colchester United on a short-term contract until the end of the 2021–22 season.
 The move reunited Huws with several former Ipswich teammates, including Luke Chambers, Cole Skuse, Alan Judge and Freddie Sears.
+Huws was released at the end of the 2022–23 season.

+Retirement

+On 18 December 2023, Huws announced his retirement from professional football at the age of 30 after being unattached since his release from Colchester United.